philippeitis/cpsc312-project/README.md

 Sequences of effects: Using the flexibility of Haskell's function composition and Typeclasses, we will allow for input interpreted as a combination of commands to correctly execute.

-We are excited to learn with one of our group members who has limited experience with natural language programming.
+We are excited to learn more about natural language programming with a group member who has experience from previous courses.
 They will be an excellent resource getting us started.
-We hope to all share in learning more about this growing area of Haskell that sees use in companies like Facebook for spam filtering.
-None of us have built a GUI in Haskell and we're excited to start exploring how Gloss will allow us to do that.
+We also hope to share in learning more about using Haskell for natural language processing, with companies like Facebook using it for spam filtering.
+None of us have built a GUI in Haskell and we're interested to see how gloss will allow us to build one.
 We've all learned about functional composition in CPSC 312 but this project will give us the opportunity to implement this key feature of Haskell in a complex, real world environment.

 ## Proof of Concept